awsdocs/amazon-ec2-user-guide/doc_source/vpc-migrate.md

 # Migrating from a Linux Instance in EC2\-Classic to a Linux Instance in a VPC<a name="vpc-migrate"></a>

 If you created your AWS account before 2013\-12\-04, you might have support for EC2\-Classic in some regions\.
 Some Amazon EC2 resources and features, such as enhanced networking and newer instance types, require a virtual private cloud \(VPC\)\.
 Some resources can be shared between EC2\-Classic and a VPC, while some can't\.
-For more information, see [Sharing and Accessing Resources Between EC2\-Classic and a VPC](ec2-classic-platform.md#vpc-classic-shared-resources)\.
+For more information, see [Sharing and accessing resources between EC2\-Classic and a VPC](ec2-classic-platform.md#vpc-classic-shared-resources)\.

 If your account supports EC2\-Classic, you might have set up resources for use in EC2\-Classic\.
 If you want to migrate from EC2\-Classic to a VPC, you must recreate those resources in your VPC\.